 Wrinkle-Release Spray (TSA Compliant)

 If you’re worried about wrinkles when you unpack your clothes, then this spray is just the thing.
 Now you don’t have to worry about getting out the iron on your vacation.
 Simply spray the wrinkled item, hang it in the closet and let the spray do the work.
-Comes in a small bottle so you can pack it with you even if you have to fly to your cruise port. $6 on Amazon
+Comes in a small bottle so you can pack it with you even if you have to fly to your cruise port.
+We like that it only costs around $6 on Amazon.

 Want the convenience of a fanny pack without the bulk?
 This stylish belt comes in a ton of colors and sits flat against your body.
-Put in your passport, cash, cell phone and more, so they are always at an arm’s reach, but safe from pickpockets. $24 on Amazon
+Put in your passport, cash, cell phone and more, so they are always at an arm’s reach, but safe from pickpockets.
+In other words, an investment of less than $25 on Amazon can give you peace of mind.

 We don’t usually carry cash with us on a day-to-day basis.
 Credit cards are accepted everywhere here at home.
 However, on a cruise we make sure to pack enough cash to get us through the trip. using cash is more secure than using your credit card in questionable stores, plus credit cards aren’t accepted everywhere like they are back home.
 You can read our article here to figure out how much cash to bring with you.